 - Why education is important to you

-When talking about yourself during a preschool teacher job interview, you should tell a story about your education, your experience in a classroom setting, and your accomplishments.
+When talking about yourself during a preschool teacher job interview, tell a story about your education, your experience in a classroom setting, and your accomplishments.
 Remember that this is just one of many questions, so the interviewer will value a concise, organized answer even though the question is broad.

 What are your strengths and weaknesses?